joe7575/pdp13/manuals/manualXL_EN.md

 **All figures are to be entered in hexadecimal form! **

 The "help" register shows the most important assembler commands and the respective machine code.
 You can already work with this subset of commands.
-Further information on the instruction set can be found [here] (https://github.com/joe7575/vm16/blob/master/doc/introduction.md) and [here] (https://github.com/joe7575/vm16/blob /master/doc/opcodes.md).
+Further information on the instruction set can be found [here](https://github.com/joe7575/vm16/blob/master/doc/introduction.md) and [here](https://github.com/joe7575/vm16/blob/master/doc/opcodes.md).

 The system commands are listed at the end of the table.
 These are quasi operating system calls that execute additional commands that would otherwise not be possible or would be difficult to implement, such as outputting a text on the telewriter.